ROCm/ROCm.github.io/languages.md

 by Python.
 Continuum Analytics, a ROCm platform partner,  is the driving force behind it.
-Anaconda delivers high-performance capabilities including acceleration of HSA APUs, as well as Boltzmann-enabled discrete GPUs via Numba.
+Anaconda delivers high-performance capabilities including acceleration of HSA APUs, as well as ROCm-enabled discrete GPUs via Numba.
 It gives superpowers to the people who are changing the world.

 ### Numba